Alison Reid is a leadership coach who works with high-achievers who want to step up to leadership and take their career to the next level.

-An Oxford graduate, Alison has over 20 years’ international business experience with organisations including Procter & Gamble, PriceWaterhouseCoopers and BakerMcKenzie,specialising in leadership development over a decade ago.
-She works with clients in a range of private, public and third sector organisations across the US and Europe.
+An Oxford graduate, Alison has over 20 years’ international business experience cross-sector with organisations including Procter & Gamble, PriceWaterhouseCoopers and BakerMcKenzie, specialising in leadership development over 15 years ago.
+Companies she now works with span the finance, technology, media and insurance sectors and include PwC, ICAEW, CIMA, Bauer Media, Unum and Cisco.

 Get in touch with Alison